-And for new players, it also offers the “character builder for newbies” option, stripping away all the usual D&D jargon, and replacing them with several generic questions.
-The idea is that you don’t need to know anything about D&D to use it, but can have a vague understanding of fantasy tropes, pick some general character cues that sound like fun, and it will do the leg work for you.
+And for new players, Dungeon Master’s Vault also offers the “character builder for newbies” option, stripping away all the usual D&D jargon, and replacing them with several generic questions.
+The idea is that you don’t need to know anything about D&D to use it, but can have a vague understanding of fantasy tropes, pick some general character cues that sound like fun, and it will do the work for you.

 Both its free and paid versions generate an interactive digital character sheet (viewable on mobile or desktop) that tracks your stats and inventory for you.

-The Reroll app free version offers five character slots, and a “limited selection of armours, weapons, and mini-bases” for your avatars.
+The Reroll app free version offers five character slots and a limited selection of DnD armor, weapons, and mini-bases for your avatars.

 Meiker.io‘s Fantasy RPG character maker – the work of sci-fi and fantasy author A.K.
 Larkwood – is a lovely little DnD character creator visual tool which generates charming pen-drawn avatars from a pool of fantasy-themed body types, faces, and accessories.

-As you’d expect, this Meiker.io character builder also features a ‘randomise’ button – and it does an admirable job of rolling up a visually distinct, quirky little guy every time.
+As you’d expect, this Meiker.io character builder also features a ‘randomize’ button – and it does an admirable job of rolling up a visually distinct, quirky little guy every time.

 Remember, though, this one is only a visual character creator; you’ll get no stats or character sheets from it, so you’ll need to combine it with one of the other character creators in this guide to be ready to play.